Facebook Pixel What Anthropologists Do | Western Kentucky University

 Students can use their anthropology training in many ways.
 Whether you pursue a career in anthropology or use anthropology in another career or in your personal life, anthropology provides preparation for life-long learning and impact!

 Some anthropology students find employment in careers that obviously fall within the field of anthropology.
-In this case, anthropologists are professionals with careers in the discipline, such as forensic anthropologists, anthropology professors, business anthropologists, and archaeology field technicians.
+In this case, anthropologists are professionals with careers in the discipline, such as forensic anthropologists, ethnographers, anthropology professors, business anthropologists, and archaeology field technicians.

 Some anthropology students find employment in careers where they use their training in anthropological concepts, methods, and theories even though “anthropology” or “archaeology” is not in their job titles.
-For instance, people trained in anthropology find work as museum curators, program administrators at non-profit organizations, park rangers, physicians, and wildlife biologists.
+For instance, people trained in anthropology work as museum curators, program administrators at non-profit organizations, park rangers, physicians, and wildlife biologists.

 Anthropologists are informed citizens who work to make positive impacts on communities.
 They are people who respect diversity, think critically, reflect locally and globally, and engage holistically.